zachary-foster/Minerals/README.md

 ### Sapphires embedded in rock

 Crystals of aluminium oxide embedded in rock.
 One of the hardest minerals and often cut into gems.
-Impurities of iron color this patch is a deep blue.
+Impurities of iron color this patch a deep blue.

 **defName:** SapphireCrystal

-**Beauty:** 15
+**Beauty:** NA

 ![](Textures/Things/Mineral/CorundumCrystal/CorundumCrystalA.png)
 ![](Textures/Things/Mineral/CorundumCrystal/CorundumCrystalB.png)